Manoj866733/Manoj-DevSecOps-Project-2024/README.md

 }
 ```

-I only did the pipeline till this stage...
+#### I only did the pipeline till this stage...
-make sure to check the syntax and if docker container is running stop and remove it, so that pipeline can create a new container for you with same port
+some of the comman errors I faced while creating the pipeline

-make sure to enable the port in security group according to the tool
+* make sure to check the syntax and if docker container is running stop and remove it, so that pipeline can create a new container for you with same port
-TMBD is not working now, use VPN to open TMDB app.
+* make sure to enable the port in security group according to the tool
-alternate TRAKT, and change docker file accouring to it.
+* TMBD is not working now, use VPN to open TMDB app, alternate TRAKT, and change docker file accouring to it.

-## I HAVE ADDED A FILE AS MANOJPROJECT IN THIS REPO FOR THE PIPELINE SCRIPT
+### I HAVE ADDED A FILE AS MANOJ(pipelinescript) IN THIS REPO FOR THE PIPELINE SCRIPT

 # Phase 6: Kubernetes